 In addition to our primary activities of spay/neuter incentives and humane education, FOLBA promotes the adoption of animals from the Long Beach Animal Care Services (LBACS) animal shelter.
 Over the last few years, FOLBA has assisted in the adoption of approximately 500 animals from the shelter.
 Our website features pets that are currently available for adoption, with information on adoption procedures.
 In addition, we sponsor placing adoptable animals in locations outside the shelter to promote their availability.
 Other activities that we engage in include paying for special medical bills for shelter animals and general shelter assistance.
 FOLBA has provided life-saving medicine and vet care for special needs of pets in the care of LBACS.
 In addition, FOLBA provides Kuranda beds, kitty fleece beds, blankets, towels and toys to comfort shelter dogs, cats and rabbits.
 As a special effort, FOLBA continues to support the needs of Tippy, a little dog who arrived at the shelter with a leg shattered beyond repair.
 To assist the staff of LBACS, FOLBA pays for conference and seminar expenses for Animal Control Officers and staff for selected events.

 FOLBA is highly visible in the community, participating in many parades and events throughout the year.
-Our event calendar includes the Veterans Day Parade, the Belmont Shore Christmas Parade, the Daisy Avenue Christmas Parade and the Animal Cruelty Prevention Conference along with many neighborhood meetings and gatherings.
+Our event calendar includes the Veterans Day Parade, the Belmont Shore Christmas Parade, and the Animal Cruelty Prevention Conference along with many neighborhood meetings and gatherings.

 In 2015, FOLBA provided a volunteer/rescue partner shed, benches and shade umbrellas at the expense of $8,000 and assisted with the building of the Bunny Barn for the shelter’s resident rabbits.

 Currently, FOLBA has purchased a modular dual-purpose veterinary clinic and had the building installed on the grounds of LBACS.
 The clinic, once it is outfitted at the cost of FOLBA and ACS, will be used for medical treatment of shelter pets during the week.
-Weekend use will be for low-cost spay/neutering services available for Long Beach/Signal Hill low-income families.
 The clinic’s purpose is to assist residents in complying with the city’s mandatory licensing and spay/neutering municipal codes and proper pet care as well as the care and promotion of shelter pets.

 Friends of Long Beach Animals strives to live up to its name.
 We hope that you’ll join us in this endeavor.